* Dollar looking to more data for clues on U.S. economic recovery

 The euro was nearly flat on the day at $1.3736, not far from a high of $1.3773 touched last Wednesday, which was its loftiest peak since Jan.
 2.

 A surprise improvement in German business morale on Monday pushed the euro close to that high, but it gave up gains after European Central Bank Governing Council member Ignazio Visco said the ECB is ready to consider cutting its deposit rate into negative territory if needed.

 While few expect the ECB to adopt negative interest rates soon, concerns that the euro zone is at risk of slipping into deflation has kept speculation of further monetary easing alive.

 Highlighting the risk, revised euro zone inflation data showed on Monday consumer prices fell in January at their fastest pace on a monthly basis.

-Risk currencies such as the Aussie benefitted from Wall Street’s rise to near record highs as well as on hopes of stability in Ukraine.
+Riskier currencies such as the Aussie benefited from Wall Street’s rise to near record highs as well as on hopes of stability in Ukraine.